fetchai/uAgents/integrations/business finder/README.md

 This repository contains examples of business finder integrations using three agents: `business_finder_agent`, `business_details_agent` and `user_agent`.

-1. `user_agent` : This agent takes request as details from user (city and category), type of business they want to look for.
+1. `user_agent`: This agent takes request as details from user (city and category), type of business they want to look for.

-2. `business_finder_agent`: This agent takes city and category from user, fetch city's location coordinates using [GeoCoding API](https://rapidapi.com/apininjas/api/geocoding-by-api-ninjas/) and passing it to [Local Business Finder](https://rapidapi.com/alreadycoded/api/local-business-listing-finder/) to fetch list of ten businesses names.
+2. `business_finder_agent`: This agent takes city and category from user, fetches city's location coordinates using [GeoCoding API](https://rapidapi.com/apininjas/api/geocoding-by-api-ninjas/) and passes it to [Local Business Finder](https://rapidapi.com/alreadycoded/api/local-business-listing-finder/) to fetch list of ten businesses names.

-3. `business_details_agent`: This agent gets list of business names from business finder agent and takes input from user, which business they want details about.
-It retrieves the details of business using API's used in `business_finder_agent` and sends it to `business_finder_agent` which in turn sends it to user.
+3. `business_details_agent`: This agent gets list of business names from business finder agent and takes input from user about which business they want details about.
+It retrieves the details of the business using API's used in `business_finder_agent` and sends it to `business_finder_agent` which in turn sends it to user.

 ## Getting Started 🚀